Combine multiple .srt/.vtt files chronologically. 100% browser-based.

 2. Merge Subtitles and Download the Combined File

-Click “Merge Subtitles,” and the tool instantly generates a new subtitle file.
+Click “Merge Files,” and the tool instantly generates a new subtitle file.
 Download it and use it in your video editor or player.

 Key Features of Our Subtitles Merger Tool